roblucar/sharepoint-test-plan/README.md

-# The SharePoint test plan
+# SharePoint crawler test plan

 This is a test plan that verifies a sharepoint crawler works as expected.